 14. AVC Basic Skills Forums and Symposiums - Basic Skills forums and symposiums are designed as interactive seminars and workshops to promote understanding of the California Basic Skills Initiative and to put AVC Basic Skills' goals and action plans into practice.
 The Director of the Basic Skills organizes and coordinates various symposiums, forums and Welcome Back presentations to inform the AVC campus communities of various basic skills-related issues, information as well as AVC Quest for Success programs, activities and projects.
-Topics for Symposiums, Forums and Welcome Back Presentations for Student Success; Basic Skills as a Foundation for Student Success; Empowering Students with a Great Start; review and analyses of AVC basic skills assessment data and program/activity outcomes; AVC Basic Skills goals and action plans; AVC Quest for Success programs and activities; in-class tutoring in math, reading and English; directed learning activities; tools for OSD students, strategies in working with ESL students; developing Faculty Inquiry Groups; critical thinking for student success; and more.
+Topics for Symposiums, Forums and Welcome Back Presentations include: Creating Conditions for Change: Embracing the Student Success; Empowering Students with a Great Start; review and analyses of AVC basic skills assessment data and program/activity outcomes; AVC Basic Skills goals and action plans; AVC Quest for Success programs and activities; in-class tutoring in math, reading and English; directed learning activities; tools for OSD students, strategies in working with ESL students; developing Faculty Inquiry Groups; critical thinking for student success; and more.